 top of page

-Babies and children are particularly vulnerable to sunburn as they have thinner and more sensitive skin than adults, so we need to be particularly robust in how we care for them (www.nhs.uk)
+Babies and children are particularly vulnerable to sunburn as they have more sensitive skin than adults, so we need to be particularly robust in how we care for them (www.nhs.uk)

-Parents must apply the first application of sunscreen before bringing their child to nursery (must be labelled); staff will ask to ensure that this has been done or to apply sunscreen if they have forgotten.
-We ask parents to apply the initial sunscreen, so that it does not reduce the children’s play or garden time by having to apply sunscreen for a group of children before they can go in the garden.
+We therefore ask the parents to apply the first application of sunscreen before bringing their child to nursery; staff will ask to ensure that this has been done or to apply sunscreen if parents have forgotten.
+We will then re-apply sunscreen just before the children go outside for outdoor play.

-Parents are asked to ensure that the sunscreen is at least factor 30 and where possible that it is waterproof.
+Parents are asked to ensure that sunscreen is at least factor 30 and is 4-5 star UVA and where possible that it is waterproof.

 Protecting children’s skin:

-• Keep immobile babies and young children in shaded areas of the garden
+• keep immobile babies and young children in shaded areas of the garden (under fixed structures where possible).

-• Keep children inside at the hottest times of the day
+• keep children inside at the hottest times of the day (between 11am-3pm from March to September (NHS)

-• Ensure that the children are wearing hats (if possible, ones that cover their ears and neck)
+• ensure that the children are wearing hats (if possible, ones that cover their parts of their face, ears and neck)

-• Ensure that sunscreen is applied throughout the day
+• ensure that sunscreen is applied throughout the day (according to manufactures guidelines).

-• Make sure that water is accessible both indoors and out and ensure that the children are drinking plenty of it throughout the day
+• make sure that drinking water is accessible both indoors and out and ensure that the children are drinking plenty of it throughout the day.

-As part of physical development (health & self-care) we discuss looking after our skin with the children.
-The children (where developmentally appropriate) are encouraged to apply their sunscreen independently which is then supported and topped up by staff.
+As part of ‘Managing Self,’ (PSED), we discuss looking after our skin with the older children.
+The children (where developmentally appropriate) are encouraged to rub in their sunscreen independently under the guidance of staff; this is then supported and topped up by staff.

 Heat Related Illnesses: